gia-guar/JARVIS-ChatGPT/README.md

 - After the magic word is said, the word *listening...* should then appear.
 At this point, you can make your question.
 When you are done just wait (3 seconds) for the answer to be submitted;
 - The script will convert the recorded audio to text using Whisper;
 - The text will be analyzed and a decision will be made.
-If the Assistant believes you want to perform an action (like looking for a past conversation) the respective protocols will be initiated;
+If the Assistant believes it needs to take some action to respond (like looking for a past conversation) the langchain agents will make a plan and use their tool to answer.
-- Elsewise, the script will then expand the `chat_history` with your question it will send a request with the API and it will update the history as soon as it receives a full answer from ChatGPT (this may take up to 5-10 seconds, consider explicitly asking for a short answer if you are in a hurry);
+- Elsewise, the script will then expand the `chat_history` with your question, it will send a request with the API and it will update the history as soon as it receives a full answer from ChatGPT (this may take up to 5-10 seconds, consider explicitly asking for a short answer if you are in a hurry);
 - The `say()` function will perform voice duplication to speak with Jarvis/Someone's voice; if the argument is not in English, IBM Watson will send the response from one of their nice text-to-speech models.
 If everything fails, the functions will rely on pyttsx3 which is a fast yet not as cool alternative;
 <p align="center">

 </p>

-- When any of the stop keywords are said, the script will ask ChatGPT to give a title to the conversation and will save the chat in a .txt file with the format 'CurrentDate-Title.txt';
+- When any of the stop keywords are said, the script will ask ChatGPT to give a title to the conversation and will save the chat in a .txt file with the format 'CurrentDate_Title.txt';
 - The assistant will then go back to sleep;
 <p align="center">
  <img src='https://user-images.githubusercontent.com/49094051/227788180-b9da0957-a58b-4c1c-bc34-4a4c8a0e0957.PNG'/><br>